swforrest/deepSSF_package/README.md

 ## Setting up (for users new to Python)

-If you are coming from R, think of a conda environment the way you think of an `renv` project library — it is a self-contained Python installation that keeps this project's packages separate from everything else on your computer.
-The steps below create one for deepSSF and should take about five minutes.

 ### 1. Install Miniconda (once, system-wide)

 Download and run the installer from the